 American health insurance is really expensive, but travel insurance is actually quite cheap.
 If you can, get rid of your US health insurance and get travel health insurance.
 We got a plan through WorldNomads.com that was super-cheap and covered us anywhere in the world.
 It even covered our belongings if they were stolen.
 If you read the fine print, however, there was a big catch with the travel health insurance plan we got.
-It would not cover us in the event that we injured ourselves while under the influence.
+It would not cover us in the event that we injured ourselves while under the influence of drugs or alcohol.
 Make sure to read the fine print!

 Another loophole I found in travel health insurance is that it will cover you until you get within 100 miles of your home.
 However, your home is just where your stuff is and where your mail goes.
 Upon returning to the states, if you sublet a place more than 100 miles from “home”, then you’re technically still traveling and can be covered by travel health insurance while in the USA.

 8. Live like a local